 Climb up the Port Isabel Lighthouse

-The iconic Port Isabel Lighthouse is the top attraction in the city.
+The iconic Port Isabel Lighthouse is the top attraction in this coastal city.
 This is the only lighthouse in Texas that you can actually climb.
-It is located on a hill in The Town Square of Downtown Port Isabel.
-The Lighthouse was built in 1852 and is a charming whitewashed structure.
+It is located on a small hilltop (30 foot knoll) in the town square of Downtown Port Isabel.

 Take a stroll in Lighthouse Square